bdecelis/deep-whisper/README.md

 ### Using the automated installer

-`install.ps1` handles steps 1–4 automatically, CUDA detection, PyTorch, cuDNN, and all remaining dependencies, in the correct order:
+`install.ps1` handles steps 1–4 automatically — CUDA detection, PyTorch, cuDNN, and all remaining dependencies — in the correct order:

 ```powershell
 Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass